Conditions of Sale

 (c) As a courtesy to clients, Phillips will, without charge, wrap purchased lots for hand carry only.
 We do not provide packing, handling, insurance or shipping services.
 We will coordinate with shipping agents instructed by the buyer, whether or not recommended by Phillips, in order to facilitate the packing, handling, insurance and shipping of property bought at Phillips.
 Any such instruction is entirely at the buyer's risk and responsibility, and we will not be liable for acts or omissions of third party packers or shippers.

-Property is collected by the buyer at the point it is handed over in Geneva by Phillips to the buyer or to a third-party shipper acting for the buyer.
+Property will be collected by the buyer at the point it is released in the sale location by Phillips to the buyer or to a third-party shipper acting for the buyer.
 The buyer is responsible for paying any import duties and local taxes payable to import the Property to its final destination.

 (d) Phillips will require presentation of government-issued identification prior to release of a lot to the buyer or the buyer's authorized representative.

 (a) If the buyer pays the Purchase Price but fails to collect a purchased lot within 30 days of the auction, the buyer will incur a late collection fee of CHF10 per day for each uncollected lot.
 We will not release purchased lots to the buyer until all such charges have been paid in full.

 (b) If a purchased lot is paid for but not collected within six months of the auction, the buyer authorizes Phillips, upon notice, to arrange a resale of the item by auction or private sale, with estimates and a reserve set at Phillips’s reasonable discretion.
 The proceeds of such sale will be applied to pay for storage charges and any other outstanding costs and expenses owed by the buyer to Phillips or our affiliated companies and the remainder will be forfeited unless collected by the buyer within two years of the original auction.